-Since it is common for Hertz to sell its rental cars after 1 to 2 years, you would be in luck to get a newer vehicle with the latest tech and safety features.
-They might have a few more miles on the odometer than regular used cars, but you can always pick those under the manufacturer’s warranty.
+Since it is common for Hertz to sell its rental cars after 1 to 2 years, you’ll likely get a newer vehicle with the latest tech and safety features.
+This content is owned by moc.sotuaytsur.
+They might have a few more miles on the odometer, above average for a two-year-old vehicle but as said they are well maintained and are likely still within the manufacturer’s warranty.

 Variety of Vehicles

-Apart from having the liberty to choose newer models, you can pick the body style of your choice.
+Apart from having the option to choose newer models, you can pick the body style of your choice.
 They have everything from hatchbacks, sedans, coupes to SUVs, wagons, and pickup trucks.

-You never know how many people have rented the car you want to buy and abused it.
-In reality, a rented car may have experienced tens of owners in just about two years, and some of them would have driven it aggressively and abused it.
+You never know how many people have rented the car you want to buy and dare I say, abused it.
+In reality, a rented car may have experienced tens of drivers in just about two years, and some of them may have driven it aggressively.

-Nonetheless, it shouldn’t be a problem if Hertz has maintained it properly and offers a warranty.
+Nonetheless, it shouldn’t be a problem if Hertz has maintained the vehicle properly and offers a warranty.
 Of course, it should be reasonably priced for you to consider a higher-than-normal mileage car.

-Rental companies usually do not buy range-topping models with all bells and whistles, so it might not be easy for you to find upscale models.
-Therefore, if you are interested in buying a fully loaded, advanced, and safe vehicle, it might be hard for you to see it in Hertz’s inventory.
+Rental companies usually do not buy range-topping models with all bells and whistles, so it might not be easy to find a trim model of your choice.
+If you are interested in buying a fully loaded, you might not find it in Hertz’s inventory.

 Having said that, I see many cars available at Hertz Car Sales featuring the latest technologies.
-You can use their filter tool to add the advanced tech you need in the car.
+You can use their filter tool to add features you like.

 After reading all the pros and cons, I hope you are better positioned to decide between Hertz and regular used cars.
-However, here’s a final piece of advice to buy a Hertz.
+However, here’s a final piece of advice to buy a Hertz ex-hire car.